The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/3-securing-api-keys-and-environment-variables.md

 1. In a public remote repository (on GitHub)
 2. In the HTTP requests sent by the client (the browser) to the API

-To address the first mistake, we should always store API keys and other sensitive information in a git-ignored file (e.g. `secrets.js` or `.env`).
+To avoid the first mistake, we should always store API keys and other sensitive information in a git-ignored file (e.g. `secrets.js` or `.env`).

-To address the second mistake, _we must NEVER send requests with API keys from client-side (frontend) applications_.
+To avoid the second mistake, _we must NEVER send requests with API keys from client-side (frontend) applications_.

 {% hint style="danger" %}